Ville3/Thonnyfileviewer/README.md

-# Thonnyfileviewer
+# Thonny log file viewer
-* A viewer, that lets you see what the user did or did not do in the course of coding their programs with the logging enabled.
+This viewer was made because there is no way to view them easily.
+It lets you see what an user was doing(deleting or copy pasteing or typing data) just by selecting a log file created by Thonny.